onap/dcaegen2/docs/sections/services/ves-hv/troubleshooting.rst

 The above log is printed when the message payload size is too big.
-**HV-VES** does not handle messages that exceed maximum payload size specified under streams_publishes configuration (see :ref:`dmaap-connection-objects`)
+**HV-VES** does not handle messages that exceed maximum payload size.

 ====